RMRM01/Simple_todo_list/README.md

 # Simple_todo_list
-A todo list always help us to stay on track.
-Rather than losing us in the middle of nothing.
+A to-do list always helps us to stay on track, rather than getting us in the middle of nowhere.
 This web app will help us in that case.
+Thank You.